As seen on TikTok · YouTube · FacebookHearLifeRestored | 📌 Save to Pinterest

 That's a $3,860 difference over 3 years for comparable mild-to-moderate loss coverage.
 For many people that gap is genuinely life-changing.
 It's also why the OTC market has grown so fast — the value proposition is hard to argue with for the right candidate.

 Important caveat: Many prescription practices bundle follow-up care into the device price.
 If yours does, the gap narrows.
 Always ask whether follow-up visits, adjustments, and cleanings are included before comparing prices.
+And if prescription is the right path, services like ZipHearing negotiate rates well below retail clinic prices.

 How Performance Actually Compares